Best Black Friday deals available under $250

 Justin Jaffe, David Carnoy and Rick Broida contributed to this story.

-Discuss: Best Black Friday deals 2019 under $250 from Amazon, Best Buy, Target, Walmart
+Discuss: Best Black Friday 2019 deals under $250 from Best Buy, Amazon, Target, Walmart [just updated]

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.